Poisson Geometry Related to Atiyah Sequences: Applications in Hamiltonian mechanics of semidirect products

-As an example one can present the case of the heavy top, where $K=SO(3), N=\mathbb{R}^3$ and $\rho:SO(3)\to \Aut\mathbb{R}^3$ is the usual action of $SO(3)$ on $\mathbb{R}^3$.
-For detailed description of this case see for example \cite{ratiu2}.
-For the description of the $n$-dimensional tops in the framework of semi-direct product Hamiltonian mechanics we refer the reader to \cite{ReymanSTS}.
-One can find many others examples of application of semidirect product Hamiltonian mechanics in \cite{ratiu1, holm, ratiu2} which concern also infinite dimensional physical systems.
+As an example one can present the case of the heavy top, where $K={\rm SO}(3)$, $N=\mathbb{R}^3$ and $\rho\colon {\rm SO}(3)\to \Aut\mathbb{R}^3$ is the usual action of ${\rm SO}(3)$ on $\mathbb{R}^3$.
+For detailed description of this case see for example~\cite{ratiu2}.
+For the description of $n$-dimensional tops in the framework of semi-direct product Hamiltonian mechanics we refer the reader to~\cite{ReymanSTS}.
+One can f\/ind many other examples of application of semidirect product Hamiltonian mechanics in \cite{ratiu1, holm, ratiu2} which concern also inf\/inite dimensional physical systems.